hashicorp/terraform-provider-google/website/docs/r/cloud_run_v2_service.html.markdown

   The deletion time.

 * `expire_time` -
-  For a deleted resource, the time after which it will be permamently deleted.
+  For a deleted resource, the time after which it will be permanently deleted.

 * `creator` -
   Email address of the authenticated creator.